 - Lightly baste the turkey every 30 minutes after the first hour of cooking.
 Apply the baste warm to the turkey.
 Stop basting during the last 30 minutes of cook time.

-- If making the baste ahead of time, follow instructions for preparation and store in an airtight container for up to 7 days in the refrigerator.
-Warm the baste on the stove top or in the microwave before using.
+- If making the baste ahead of time, follow instructions for preparation and store it in an airtight container for up to seven days in the refrigerator.
+Warm the baste on the stovetop or in the microwave before using.

-You don't want to baste your turkey too often as every time you open the oven door you are allowing heat to escape.
-Your oven will have to come on to heat back up, and this temperature variation interferes in getting your turkey done.
+- You don't want to baste your turkey too often as every time you open the oven door you are allowing heat to escape.
+Your oven will have to come on to heat back up, and this temperature variation interferes with getting your turkey done.

 To Baste or Not to Baste?